miaucl/home-assistant.io/source/_integrations/swiss_public_transport.markdown

 ## Set up a connection

-The minimum configuration for a connection requires a _start_ and _end_ station (e.g., "Zürich HB").
+The minimum configuration for a connection requires a _start_ and _end_ station (for example, "Zürich HB").

 Optionally, you can provide up to 5 additional _via_ stations.